sosuisen/inventory-manager/README.md

 - Manage whether an item is inside or outside of the box.
 - Save your inventory to Git repository.

-NOTE: This is example application of [git-documentdb](https://github.com/sosuisen/git-documentdb).
+NOTE: This is an example application of [git-documentdb](https://github.com/sosuisen/git-documentdb).